laurap-dev/gradebook-docs/faq.md

 ### Can't send reports via email

 **Check:**
-- Email addresses are correct in gradebook
+- Email addresses are correct in GradeBook
 - Daily sending limit not exceeded
 - Reports were generated first
 - Permission to send emails